UPDATED DISC WORKSHOP ESSENTIALS: Lead DISC Workshops with confidence! Details here →

 • is described as calm, patient, predictable, deliberate, stable, and consistent

-• may be limited by being indecisive, overly accommodating, and a tendency to avoid sudden change without an opportunity to plan
+• may be limited by being indecisive, overly accommodating, and an inclination to avoid sudden change without an opportunity to plan

 • may fear sudden change, loss of stability, and offending others